So you want to start a project...

 Project Quick Start

-Start by checking off the key responsibilities in the TOP.
+Start by checking off the key responsibilities in the Team Ownership Process (TOP).
 Use this worksheet to define roles & responsibilities, identify stakeholders, and create clear goals with deadlines.

 We have project timeline templates that you can use to track progress on your project.
 You aren't limited to the tools we provide you, if another method or tool works better for your project, use it.
 Just be sure you are tracking tasks and deadlines to reach your goal.